 During the headache: Alongside a mild to severe, throbbing or pulsing headache, symptoms may include nausea, vomiting, neck pain, dizziness, and nasal congestion.

 Resolution: After the headache, tiredness and irritability may last another 2 days.
 This is sometimes called the “migraine hangover.”

 Other common features of migraine are:

 - head pain that worsens during physical activity or straining

 - an inability to perform regular activities due to the pain

 - increased sensitivity to light and sound that can sometimes be relived by lying quietly in a darkened room

 Other symptoms may include sweating, feeling unusually hot or cold, a stomachache, and diarrhea.

 A migraine episode is different from a typical headache.
 The experience is different, and they can have different causes.

-Keeping a diary of symptoms can help a person and their healthcare professional identify migraine episodes.
-Keep the journal for at least 8 weeks, and note down:
+Writing down the symptoms and when they occur can help a person and their healthcare professional identify migraine episodes.
+Keep this journal for at least 8 weeks, and note down: